AdaCore/ada-spark-rfcs/README.md

   advanced
   guide](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)

-- Submit a pull request, with the title: `[RFC]: <name of your rfc>`.
+  If you feel like you cannot fill large parts of the RFC template, open an issue instead.

+- Name you commit `[RFC]: <name of your rfc>`, and then validate the creation of the commit itself.
+We suggest you use a meaningful name for the branch, but this is optional.

+- On the next page, GitHub will automate the creation of the Pull Request.
+  Just hit `Create pull request`.

 As a pull request the RFC will receive design feedback from AdaCore’s language design team, and from the larger community, and the author should be prepared to revise it in response.

-At this stage, expect several iterations between discussions, consensus building, and clarifications.
+Expect several iterations between discussions, consensus building, and clarifications.

 At some point, a member of the AdaCore language design team will make a decision about the future of the RFC, which can be either accept, reject, or